Administration offers plan to cover COVID care for uninsured

 Azar said the administration is not providing an estimate on what its plan will cost, but he is confident it will fit within the $100 billion allocated by Congress.
 Lawmakers are finalizing another coronavirus relief bill, expected to add $75 billion more for the health care system.

 Democrats and some health industry groups say the relief money approved by Congress should go directly to health care facilities, and the administration should cover the uninsured by expanding programs such as Medicaid and the Affordable Care Act.
+An HHS press release describing the plan for the uninsured says payments for their care would be made “subject to available funding.”

 About 28 million people were uninsured before the pandemic hit, and that number is expected to rise sharply.
 Consultants at Health Management Associates estimate that 12 million to 35 million people could lose workplace coverage in the economic shutdown aimed at containing the spread of the coronavirus.

-The plan for the uninsured was part of a broader announcement by the government detailing additional payments to hospitals, doctors and other health care service providers.
+The plan for the uninsured was part of a broader announcement by the government detailing a second round of economic relief payments to hospitals, doctors and other health care service providers.

+Before Wednesday’s announcement, $30 billion had been distributed.
+Additional funds now being released include:

+— $20 billion in payments across a range of health care facilities.